Jordan 192: Engine

+Season overview

 Compared to 1991, 1992 was a disastrous season for Jordan.
 The team struggled badly with reliability issues (in particular overheating), with Gugelmin retiring from seven of the first nine races and Modena failing to finish a race until the twelfth race of the season in Belgium.
 Modena also failed to qualify four times.
 The team did not score a point until the final race of the season in Australia, when Modena finished sixth.
 With this one point, Jordan placed 11th in the Constructors' Championship.